 The starting point of the fourth cross-sea bridge between Macao and Taipa will be located on the east side of Zone A of the Macao New Urban Zone and connected with the artificial island of the Hong Kong-Zhuhai-Macao Bridge Macao port, crossing over the outer waterways towards the inner waterways, and arriving at Zone E1 of the Macao New Urban Zone, with a fly-over for direct connection to the Taipa Grande Hill Tunnel.
 The main line of the bridge is about 3.1 kilometers long, with a section over the sea about 2.9 kilometers long and two bridges over waterways spanning a distance of 280 meters.
 The main road consists of eight lanes in both directions, with the two central lanes reserved as a special lane for mopeds and motorcycles.
 Wind protection barriers will be installed within the bridge's main line area so that the wind speed on the bridge deck will not exceed the wind speed on its landing points, and that the corresponding wind speed will be less than the typhoon in the event of Typhoon Signal No. 8, simulating the driving environment on land areas.

 In 2016, the construction feasibility study on the project, specialized studies on flood prevention issues and the navigability debate of the bridge were completed and submitted for consideration and approval by the Central Government.
 Upon receiving the response with approval and opinions in July 2017, further complementary debate on maritime safety was conducted.
 The project was finally approved in March 2018.
 Based on the opinions and requests, the preliminary design work was completed in July 2018.
 On February 28, the first stage of the bidding process for the pre-qualification of the “Fourth Cross-sea Bridge Design and Construction Project” was launched.
 The qualified and invited bidders submitted the second-stage tender bids by August 1, 2019.
+Tender and contract was awarded and inked in the fourth quarter of 2019, and was commenced on 26 March 2020.

 The main functions of the Housing Bureau are to ensure the execution of public housing policies, projects and work, to provide assistance and support to management of common areas in buildings, to monitor the real estate agency business and to issue licences according to the law.